 First of all, it is essential to remember that a DMP is a tool, and as such, it should be considered as a means and not an end.
 In theory, in the run stage, the DMP should merge with existing instances.
 However, if the DMP project is a first step towards broader digital transformation for the company, it does require that governance be adapted.

 The established governance should make decision-making easier and ensure coherence between use cases and the advertiser’s Marketing & Communication strategy.
-Since DMPs are a means to centralise the management of a company's advertising and CRMCRMCRM (Customer Relationship Management) refers to the methods, services and tools implemented to maintain and improve the quality of a brand's relationship with its customers.Learn more campaigns, its governance should speed up the Time-to-market (campaign launch timeline) and the transition to industrialised management of the DMP.
+Since DMPs are a means to centralise the management of a company's advertising and CRMCRMCRM (Customer Relationship Management) refers to the methods, services and tools implemented by a brand to maintain and improve the quality of its relationship with its customers, with the aim of winning their loyalty.Learn more campaigns, its governance should speed up the Time-to-market (campaign launch timeline) and the transition to industrialised management of the DMP.

 Lastly, a DMP project’s success depends on teams’ abilities to improve and adapt use cases as the operation is ongoing.
 Working on use cases to add sophistication and complexity cannot be done unless adequate governance allows for information sharing among all players involved in building the client relationship.